Enterprise Network Monitoring in 2024: 5 Best Practices

 The questions become:

-• how do we monitor those effectively—how do we get eyes on those elements?
+• How do we monitor those effectively?
+How do we get an eye on those elements?

 • Where is the platform actually located, and how does everything tie together?

-The same challenges and questions now apply to the explosion of cloud-based solutions as well.
-Everything has become more centralized and with that, much more compact.
-Multiple pieces are essentially stacked on top of each other in a condensed area—forcing teams to recalibrate their approach to monitoring in ways that aren’t always obvious.
+The same challenges and questions now apply to the explosion of cloud-based solutions.
+Everything has become more centralized and, with that, much more compact.
+Multiple pieces are stacked on top of each other in a condensed area—forcing teams to recalibrate their approach to monitoring in ways that aren’t always obvious.

 While this evolution has generally made things easier for operators, that ease has come at the cost of complexity to those in charge of monitoring.
 How do you maintain the same level of visibility into all of this and continue to meet and exceed SLAs?